parallel-fs-utils/fs-drift/README.md

 --top-directory

 Default: /tmp/foo -- where fs-drift puts all its files.
+Note: YOU must create this directory.
 Since the design center for fs-drift is distributed filesystems, we don't support multiple top-level directories (yet).  fs-drift leaves any existing files or subdirectories in place, so that it can be easily restarted - this is important for a longevity test.
 However, the network_shared/ subdirectory inside the top directory is recreated each time it is run.

 --output-json